martinpeck/demo-book/README.md

 # Demo Book

-This books is made up of a series of Markdown files, and edited usign the gitbooks.com editor.
+This books is made up of a series of Markdown files, and edited using the gitbooks.com editor.